Black Sails: The Ghost Ship

-Black Sails: The Ghost Ship is an adventure game developed by Deck 13 Interactive and originally published by Astragon Software on Apr 22, 2010 for Windows.
+Black Sails: The Ghost Ship is an adventure game developed by Deck 13 Interactive and originally published by Astragon Software on April 22, 2010 for Windows.

 Plot and gameplay

 In the year 1884, the player is an investigator trying to solve a mystery.
 When her ship capsizes, she and another survivor are rescued by a strange abandoned ship.

 The game uses the game engine as that used for Ankh and Jack Keane.

 Development

 The game was released internationally onto Steam in September 2015.
-Jan Klose, Creative Director for Deck 13, said "With the resurgence in popularity of adventure games, we felt the time was right to bring Black Sails-The Ghost Ship to a North American audience".
+Jan Klose, creative director for Deck 13 revealed that due to the newfound popularity of adventure games, they felt it was the right time to bring Black Sails: The Ghost Ship to a North American audience.

 Critical reception

 4Players deemed it a "truly interactive thriller".
 Adventure Treff praised the title for not artificially extending its run-time with unnecessary sidequests.
 ComputerBild praised the games three alternate endings that allowed the player to have agency.
 AdventureGamers felt the voice acting was just passable.
 Gamestar praised the subtle use of soundscape to create a sense of tension and drama.
 Die Hard Game Fan thought he game was let down by its poor plot, presentation, and mechanics.
 Spieltipps felt that lovers of Deck 13's Ankh would be disappointed by this title.
 Pressa2Join thought the game had a good story, well told.
 CommonSenseMedia noted the game may not be suitable to children due to a moment of implied rape or sexual assault toward a young girl.
 Tiscali felt that the game's classic-ness meant it also added nothing new to the genre.